itsarobin/ci-dog-training/index.md

     $50 per 30 minutes
 Got an energetic breed that needs lots of energy released?
 I offer running services with limited availability

-### Joring:

-    $30 per 30 minutes

-Energetic dog?
-Want your pup to learn an activity that's fun for you both, but is not too demanding on you?
-Skate joring is a perfect activity for you and your dog to do together!

 <div class="alert info">
     <strong>
     🚲 Want to bike with your dog? this is an excellent stepping stone! 🚲